wacncontent/CustomizeTool/removeCommentOutput/includes/web-sites-python-troubleshooting-package-installation.md

 ### Build wheels (requires Windows)

-Note: When using this option, make sure to compile the package using a Python environment that matches the platform/architecture/version that is used on the web site in Azure Websites (Windows/32-bit/2.7 or 3.4).
+Note: When using this option, make sure to compile the package using a Python environment that matches the platform/architecture/version that is used on the web app in Azure (Windows/32-bit/2.7 or 3.4).

 If the package doesn't install because it requires a compiler, you can install the compiler on your local machine and build a wheel for the package, which you will then include in your repository.